-2.41 CAR AND COUNTERWEIGHT GUIDES
+2.35 CAR GUIDES

-- A. Provide new adjustable roller guides each assembled on a substantial metal base, to permit individual alignment to the guide rails. - B. Each guide must consisting of not less than three (3) wheels, each with durable, resilient oil-resistant material tires rotating on ball bearings having sealed-in lubrication.
+- A. Provide new adjustable roller guides, each assembled on a substantial metal base, to permit individual alignment to the guide rails. - B. Each guide must consisting of not less than three (3) wheels, each with a durable, resilient oil-resistant material tire rotating on ball bearings having sealed-in lubrication.
 Assemble rollers on a substantial metal base and mount to provide continuous spring pressure contact of all wheels with the corresponding rail surfaces under all conditions of loading and operation.
 Secure the roller guides at top and bottom on each side of car frame and counterweight frame.
-All mounting bolts must be fitted with nuts, flat washers, split lock washers and if required, beveled washers. - C. Provide sheet metal guards to protect rollers on top of car and counterweight. - D. Minimum diameter of car rollers must be 152 mm (6 in.).
+All mounting bolts must be fitted with nuts, flat washers, split lock washers and if required, beveled washers. - C. Provide sheet metal guards to protect rollers on top of car and counterweight. - D. Minimum diameter of car rollers must be 150 mm (6 in.).
 The entire elevator car must be properly balanced to equalize pressure on all guide rollers.
 Cars must be balanced in post-wise and front-to-back directions.
-Test for this balanced condition must be witnessed at time of final inspection. - E. Minimum diameter of counterweight rollers must not be less than 101 mm (4 in.).
-Properly balance counterweight frame to equalize pressure on all guide rollers.
-The Contractor must have the option of furnishing, for counterweight only, mechanically adjusted roller guide in lieu of spring-loaded roller guides as specified. - F. Equip car and counterweight with an auxiliary guiding device for each guide that must prevent the car or counterweight from leaving the rails if the normal guides fail.
+Test for this balanced condition must be witnessed at time of final inspection. - E. Equip car with an auxiliary guiding device for each guide that must prevent the car from leaving the rails if the normal guides fail.
 These auxiliary guides must not, during normal operation, touch the guiding surfaces of the rails.
-The auxiliary guides may be an extension of the normal guide mounting plate if that plate is fabricated from hot rolled steel.
-The portion of the auxiliary guide that contacts the rail surfaces in the event of loss of the normal guides must be lined with an approved bearing material to minimize damage to the rail guiding surfaces.
+Fabricate the auxiliary guides from hot rolled steel plate and mount between the normal guide shoes and the car frames.
+The auxiliary guides may be an extension of the normal guide shoe mounting plate if that plate is fabricated from hot rolled steel.
+The portion of the auxiliary guide which must contacts the rail guiding surfaces in the event of loss of the normal guides must be lined with an approved bearing material to minimize damage to the rail guiding surfaces.